BrianSidebotham/arm-tutorial-rpi/part-4/armc-013/readme.md

 ## The ARM Timer Peripheral

 The ARM timer is in the Basic interrupt set.
-So to tell the processor we want to enable interrupts from the ARM Timer peripheral we set the relavent bit in the Basic Interrupt enable register:
+So to tell the processor we want to enable interrupts from the ARM Timer peripheral we set the relevant bit in the Basic Interrupt enable register:

 Also in rpi-interrupts.h: